regen-network/regen-ledger/docs/core-functionality.md

 ## Regen Ledger Overview

-Regen Ledger is as a single application binary that:
+Regen Ledger is a single application binary that:
 - Runs a fully functioning node in the public proof-of-stake Regen Network
 - Stores application state locally, using an [IAVL Tree](https://github.com/cosmos/iavl)
 - Exposes an API server with both gRPC and REST interfaces for querying blockchain state and sending transactions